ihsotas0/Interfaced/notes/journal.md

 the Traveler.
 Future Jonah: Why is this a metaphor for AI?
 What was I talking about?

+Future Jonah again: This is metaphor for AI because people believed the hallucination of a quantum computer's Orcale, like a ChatGPT hallucination.

 Stars blast out their energy, increase in entropy.
 This is rotting food to Traveler.